-If your organization does not meet the eligibility criteria, your application will not be forwarded for assessment.
+If your organization does not meet the eligibility criteria your application will not be forwarded for assessment.
 To be eligible, an organization must:

-- Be an arts and culture organization, registered and in good standing as a non-profit society or community service co-op in B.C. for at least one fiscal year prior to application, with a dedicated arts and culture purpose. - Provide service to the arts and culture sector in B.C. and have done so for a minimum of one year. - Engage professionals in artistic, curatorial, administrative or project leadership. - Fairly compensate artists, arts and cultural practitioners, technicians, Elders, and Knowledge Keepers.
-Compensation must align with community contexts and industry standards within the
+- Be an arts and culture organization, registered and in good standing as a non-profit society or community service co-op in B.C. for at least one fiscal year prior to application, with a dedicated arts and culture purpose. - Provide arts and cultural programming in B.C. and have done so for a minimum of one year. - Engage professionals in artistic, curatorial, administrative or project leadership. - Fairly compensate artists, arts and cultural practitioners, technicians, Elders, and Knowledge Keepers.
+Compensation must align with community contexts or sector standards within the

-- field of practice, including adhering to international intellectual property rights standards and cultural ownership protocols. - Adhere to the Criminal Records Review Act which requires that people who work with or may have unsupervised access to children or vulnerable adults must undergo a criminal record check by the Criminal Records Review Program. - Have received at least one Project Assistance grant from the BC Arts Council within the past seven years.
+- field of practice, including adhering to international intellectual property rights standards and cultural ownership protocols. - Act which requires that people who work with or may have unsupervised access to children or vulnerable adults must undergo a criminal record check by the Criminal Records Review Program. - Have received at least one Project Assistance grant from the BC Arts Council within the past seven years.
 Grant programs that fulfill this eligibility criteria include Professional Project Assistance; Arts-Based Community Development; and Arts Impact Grants.
-Grant programs that do not fulfill this eligibility criteria include, but are not limited to: Pivot Program; Arts Infrastructure; Resilience Supplements; Community Arts Festivals; Project Assistance: Community Arts Organizations; Touring; Early Career Development; Youth Engagement; or Coop Placement. - Demonstrate a range of membership that is representative of its constituency (local, regional, provincial or national).
-If membership or activity is local, regional, or national in scope, the organization must clearly demonstrate provincial impact.
+Grant programs that do not fulfill this eligibility criteria include, but are not limited to: Pivot Program; Arts Infrastructure; Resilience Supplements; Community Arts Festivals; Project Assistance: Community Arts Organizations; Touring; Early Career Development; Youth Engagement; or Coop Placement.